COVID-19 Vaccination: Frequently Asked Questions

 Q. Why should I get vaccinated?

 A. We encourage all residents and staff to get the COVID-19 vaccination because it is one of the best ways to protect everyone from the virus.
 Vaccines work with the immune system, so it is ready to fight the virus if exposed.
-Getting vaccinated will not only protect residents from being infected; it will help us take a big step towards ending this pandemic.
+Getting these shots will not only protect residents from being infected; it will help us take a big step towards ending this pandemic.

 Q. How will the vaccine be administered?